cailleach1310/ares-d6system-plugin/README.md

 * Optional cron job for regularly awarding character points (similar to how it's done with xp on FS3 Systems).
 * Staff game client commands to manage fate and character points (awarding/removing).
 * A damage system based on wound levels, including an admin command for setting wound levels, player commands for healing other players and cron jobs for natural healing.
+* The possibility to define starting abilities based on the group values of a char, which will be automatically applied when resetting during chargen.
+These will also be checked against in the app review.

 ### This is a work in progress
 This isn't complete yet, stuff is still subject to change.
 No warranty whatsoever.
 Certain features still have to be added, such as post chargen raising / adding abilities (which will have to be handled through requests / admin for now).